quiqueporta/simple-value-object/README.md

 ## New version 3.0

-This new version is a complete rewrite of the library, now it uses **dataclasses** to define the value objects.
+This new version is a complete rewrite of the library, now it uses data classes to define the value objects.
-With this change we can use **type hints** to define the fields and the library will take care of the rest.
+With this change we can use type hints to define the fields and the library will take care of the rest.
-Now you have autocomplete and **type checking** in your IDE.
-With the previous version you had not autocomplete nor type checking.
+Now you have autocomplete and type checking in your IDE.
+With the previous version, you did no autocomplete or type-checking.
-You should be able to use this library with any version of python **3.7 or higher**.
+You should be able to use this library with any version of Python 3.7 or higher.

 ## Installation